ACCO Brands California Transparency in Supply Chains Act and UK Modern Slavery Act Statement

-This Statement relates to the fiscal year ended December 31, 2017 (“fiscal 2017”) and describes the activities of ACCO Brands Corporation and its consolidated subsidiaries ("ACCO Brands," "we," "us" and "our") to address slavery and human trafficking in our business and supply chains.
-Not all of the entities in our consolidated group are subject to the California Transparency in Supply Chains Act and the UK Modern Slavery Act.
+This Statement relates to the year ended December 31, 2020 and describes the activities of ACCO Brands Corporation and its consolidated subsidiaries ("ACCO Brands," “the Company,” "we," "us" and "our") to address slavery and human trafficking in our business and supply chains.
+Not all the entities in our consolidated group are subject to the California Transparency in Supply Chains Act, UK Modern Slavery Act, and the Australia Modern Slavery Act.
 We have prepared this Statement on a consolidated basis for the entire ACCO Brands group because we have common policies and compliance programs relating to slavery and anti-human trafficking across our business.

 Due to our internal hiring procedures, labor policies and the locations of most of our employees, ACCO Brands believes that the risks of slavery and human trafficking in our own workforce are remote.
 In addition, these risks are further mitigated since ACCO Brands does not use migrant labor.
-We have less influence over the labor practices of our sourced product vendors and their supply chains.
-Accordingly, we have established the compliance procedures 2 discussed in this Statement primarily to mitigate the risk of slavery and human trafficking in our supply chains for third-party sourced products.
+We have less influence over the labor practices of our sourced product vendors and their supply chains and believe our principal risk of slavery and human trafficking is that forced labor could occur without our knowledge in violation of our policies in upper tiers of the supply chain.
+Accordingly, we have established the compliance procedures discussed in this Statement primarily to mitigate the risk of slavery and human trafficking in our supply chains for third-party sourced products.

 ACCO Brands Code of Business Conduct and Ethics

 ACCO Brands Corporation observes high ethical standards in the conduct of its business.
 The company respects internationally accepted legal principles and strives to obey the laws of those countries in which it does business.
-A detailed compilation of the company's commitment to ethical behavior is published in its Code of Business Conduct and Ethics, which is available to all stakeholders on our website here.
+A detailed compilation of the company's commitment to ethical behavior and human rights is published in its Code of Conduct, which is available to all stakeholders on our website.

 Supplier Code of Conduct

-As indicated in our Supplier Code of Conduct, which has been approved by senior leadership, ACCO Brands is committed to ensuring that workers are treated with respect and dignity and we seek relationships with suppliers that are committed to manufacturing under fair and safe labor conditions.
-The Supplier Code of Conduct is publicly available on our website here.
+As indicated in our Supplier Workplace and Security Code of Conduct, which has been approved by executive leadership, ACCO Brands is committed to ensuring that workers are treated with respect and dignity and we seek relationships with suppliers that are committed to manufacturing under fair and safe labor conditions, respecting human rights.

-Among other things, the Supplier Code of Conduct provides that:
+Among other things, the Supplier Workplace and Security Code of Conduct provides that:

-The Supplier Code of Conduct indicates that the supplier is responsible for ensuring compliance by itself and any sub-contractor(s) and factories.
+We expect our suppliers to take responsibility for conforming to our relevant policies.
+The Supplier Workplace and Security Code of Conduct indicates that the supplier is responsible for ensuring compliance for itself and any sub-contractor(s) and factories.

 ACCO Brands seeks to identify and evaluate the potential risks for slavery and human trafficking in its supply chains through reviewing the supplier's geographic location and the nature of its manufacturing activities for us.
 As discussed below, we also conduct factory assessments of new suppliers, as well as annual audits.

-ACCO Brands' Supplier Code of Conduct provides that, to ensure compliance with the Code, we have the right to monitor factories through audits by third parties and visits by ACCO Brands personnel.
-In addition, our forms of purchase order terms and conditions and manufacturing agreement provide for inspection rights to audit compliance with the Code of Conduct.
+ACCO Brands' Supplier Workplace and Security Code of Conduct provides that, to ensure compliance with the Code, we have the right to monitor factories through audits by third parties and visits by ACCO Brands’ personnel.
+In addition, our forms of purchase order terms and conditions and manufacturing agreement provide for inspection rights to audit compliance with the Code.

 Slavery and human trafficking risk are reviewed as part of the assessment.
 In addition, we use a third-party service provider, which is a well-known international firm that specializes in supply chain audits, to conduct annual social responsibility audits of suppliers.
 These audits include a slavery and human trafficking assessment.
 As part of our ongoing focus on mitigating supply chain risk, we are in the process of reviewing our supplier data collection process and reporting across a number of different areas, including slavery and human trafficking, with a view to determining whether to enhance our policies and/or procedures.

-Factories that make finished products and/or branded components that identify ACCO Brands or any of its subsidiaries, a licensor or a customer are audited.
-In addition, all factories that make blank finished goods and ACCO Brands’ licensed products are audited.
-Other third party factories in designated low risk countries also are audited if determined to be appropriate by ACCO Brands' compliance staff based on the perceived risk.
+Factories that make finished products and/or branded components that identify ACCO Brands or any of its subsidiaries, a licensor or a customer are audited based on a risk assessment.
+Other third-party factories in designated low risk countries are audited if determined to be appropriate by ACCO Brands' compliance staff based on the perceived risk.

 Audits include reviews of documents, interviews with workers and site visits of production facilities and worker housing.
 We conduct unannounced, semi-announced and announced audits, depending upon the risk profile of the supplier.
-Our audit program also includes unannounced audits to the extent a supplier is required to correct a violation to our Supplier Code of Conduct or local law.
+Our audit program also includes unannounced audits to the extent a supplier is required to correct a violation of our Supplier Workplace and Security Code of Conduct or local law.
 The frequency of audits is based on the perceived risk of the supplier and other relevant factors.

 Our audit process includes a Corrective Action Plan ("CAP") on a specified time frame if deficiencies in an audit category are identified.
 The failure to complete requested corrective actions may result in termination of the supplier relationship.

-ACCO Brands requires suppliers that undergo audits to certify compliance with the Supplier Code of Conduct.
+As earlier noted, ACCO Brands requires suppliers to certify compliance with the Supplier Workplace and Security Code of Conduct.

-If we determine that a particular factory does not comply with our Supplier Code of Conduct, we typically strive to work with the supplier to develop and implement an appropriate CAP.
-However, depending upon the circumstances, ACCO Brands may elect to end its relationship with a supplier at any time for failing to adhere to our Code.
+If we determine that a factory does not comply with our Supplier Workplace and Security Code of Conduct, we typically strive to work with the supplier to develop and implement an appropriate CAP.
+However, depending upon the circumstances, ACCO Brands may elect to end its relationship with a supplier at any time for failing to adhere to the Code.

-In addition, our forms of purchase order terms and conditions and manufacturing agreement require that suppliers comply with our Supplier Code of Conduct and that they require their subcontractors and suppliers who manufacture products or components for us or who provide services for us abide by the Supplier Code of Conduct and any other codes, policies and procedures to which our direct supplier has agreed to comply.
+In addition, our forms of purchase order terms and conditions and manufacturing agreement require that suppliers comply with our Supplier Workplace and Security Code of Conduct and that they require their subcontractors and suppliers who manufacture products or components for us or who provide services for us abide by the Supplier Workplace and Security Code of Conduct and any other codes, policies and procedures to which our direct supplier has agreed to comply.

-Relevant new employees are provided with a copy of the ACCO Brands Code of Business Conduct & Ethics and Supplier Code of Conduct.
-These materials also are included in our online employee intranet that all employees have access to.
-In addition, employees periodically undergo compliance and ethics training, including with respect to the Supplier Code of Conduct and our Corporate Responsibility Principles.
-Failure of employees to abide by the requirements of the ACCO Brands Code of Business Conduct & Ethics and our Corporate Responsibility Principles can result in corrective action up to and including termination of employment.
+Relevant new employees are provided with a copy of the ACCO Brands Code of Conduct and Supplier Workplace and Security Code of Conduct.
+These materials also are included on our online employee intranet that all employees can access.
+In addition, employees periodically undergo training, as further discussed below.
+Failure of employees to abide by the requirements of the ACCO Brands Code of Conduct can result in corrective action up to and including termination of employment.

 Each factory's performance in relevant audit categories is reported to the compliance team, which works with the sourcing departments and suppliers to implement any CAPs and, together with the sourcing departments, monitors the implementation and effectiveness of the CAPs.
 ACCO Brands maintains a supplier audit database that stores information on the results of supplier audits and any CAPs.

-ACCO Brands has a hotline and confidential web form for employees, suppliers and other interested parties to report violations of its policies, including the provisions of the Supplier Code of Conduct that address slavery and human trafficking.
-Contact information for these mechanisms is on our website here.
+ACCO Brands has a hotline and confidential web form for employees, suppliers, and other interested parties to report violations of its policies, including the provisions of the Supplier Workplace and Security Code of Conduct that address slavery and human trafficking.
+Contact information for these mechanisms is on our website.

 ACCO Brands provides training to relevant employees and management on a local level who have direct responsibility for supply chain management.
-Our training includes, but is not limited to, training regarding slavery and human trafficking and mitigating the risk of the supply chain being impacted by the same.
+Our training includes, but is not limited to, training regarding our Code of Conduct and the Supplier Workplace and Security Code of Conduct, slavery and human trafficking and mitigating the risk of the supply chain being impacted by the same.
 ACCO Brands also provides periodic training updates and refresher training to these personnel.
-In 2017, relevant Esselte employees were trained on these issues.
-We periodically provide supplier training on slavery and human trafficking.
-In September 2018, ACCO Brands will host another Supplier Compliance Training Summit in Asia.
-This follows on a similar summit that we held in 2016.